1.2

 When I first attended the 10-day residential course, I experienced what I had known intellectually for a long time: that the mind can be our worst enemy and that, if left untamed, it can slowly destroy us.
 If this sounds extreme, think of emotions such as anger, resentment and hatred, which are generated by thoughts in the mind, and how destructive they can be to oneself and to interpersonal as well as collective relationships (for example, between rival nations or religious groups).

-When you can’t speak or send a text message to anyone for 10 days (the use of electronic devices is not permitted and you can’t even read a book), you realise just how wild the mind is.
-So long as we engage in conversation with someone else, we tend to follow a more or less logical path; but when the dialogue is only in our mind, it tends to branch out all over the place, with no logical sequence whatsoever — the so-called ‘drunken monkey’ or ‘monkey mind’.
+One of the advantages of the enforced “noble silence” on the course is that it encourages you to take the practice seriously—if you don’t, you go crazy!
+When you can’t speak or write to anyone for 10 days (the use of electronic devices isn’t allowed and you can’t even read a book), you realise just how wild the mind is.
+So long as we engage in conversation with someone else, we tend to follow a more or less logical path; but when the dialogue is only in our mind, it tends to branch out all over the place, with no logical sequence whatsoever—the Monkey Mind, as the Buddhist sages called it.

 Another striking feature of the relentless mind chatter is that it’s very self-centred.
 During the first couple of days of the retreat, I was ashamed with myself at how self-centred my thoughts had been.
-But at the end of day 2, in one of the video lectures that are shown in the evenings, the witty late teacher, S.N.
+But at the end of day two, in one of the video lectures that are shown in the evenings, the witty late teacher, S.N.
 Goenka, points out that this is the very nature of the mind; it’s just how it works.
-I finally understood what the concept of the mind and the ego being one and the same really meant — and I felt a big relief that it wasn’t just me!
+I finally understood what the concept of the mind and the ego being one and the same really meant—and I felt a big relief that it wasn’t just me!

-The human brain can identify a limited range of colours, sounds and smells that interact with our physical sense organs through energetic vibrations; therefore our reality is based on our ability to perceive — and we definitely cannot perceive all that exists, infrared light being a good case in point.
+After 10 days of continuous practice, you learn to feel your entire body vibrate, as the illusion of solidity dissolves.
+The illusion of solidity is created by the limits of our physical senses.
+The human brain can identify a limited range of colours and sounds that interact with our sense organs through energetic vibrations; thus our reality is based on our ability to perceive, and we cannot perceive all that exists, infrared light being a good case in point.

-The illusion of solidity is created by the limits of our senses.
-Modern physics teaches us that atoms have no definite boundaries: when our hand touches the wall, for example, there’s a point at which it’s impossible to say whether a particular atom belongs to our hand or to the wall.
+Everything in the universe is made of vibrating energy; even our body is vibration, as it is made of atoms, which are made of electromagnetic particles literally spinning in orbit.
+Modern physics teaches us that atoms have no definite boundaries: when our hand touches a wall, for example, there is a point at which it is impossible to say whether a particular atom belongs to our hand or the wall.

-Psychologists have estimated that on any given day a staggering percentage of our thoughts are exactly the same as the day before.
+Psychologists have estimated that on any given day a staggeringly high percentage of our thoughts are the same as the day before.
 In other words, the mind has a tendency to go round in circles.
-No wonder we’re plagued by anxiety, depression and all sorts of addictions, as most of these thoughts are driven by worry and fear.
+No wonder we are plagued by anxiety, depression, and all sorts of addictions, as many of these thoughts are driven by worry and fear.
+Fortunately, practices such as Vipassana meditation can help us “rewire” the brain and choose different thoughts and actions, enabling us to create lasting positive changes in our lives and, as a result, in the lives of those around us.

 Author: Nico De Napoli